Search

 Traditional 401(k) & 403(b)s

 A traditional 401(k) or 403(b) is the most common plan type and falls into the "tax later" category.
-This means that they are funded with pretax dollars through payroll deductions during your working years, and taxed only at the point of withdrawal in retirement.
-Since contributions are made with pre-tax dollars, they aren't included in and may reduce your taxable income.
+This means you fund them with pretax dollars through payroll deductions during your working years.
+Those dollars compound and grow tax-deferred over time.

-The bottom line: A traditional 401(k) or 403(b) may be a good option if you feel you've hit your peak earning years and you may be in a lower tax bracket in retirement.
+• The bottom line: You may want to consider a traditional version of a 401(k) or 403(b) if you feel you've hit your peak earning years and expect to be in a lower tax bracket in retirement.

 Roth 401(k)s & 403(b)s

-The bottom line: A Roth 401(k) or a Roth 403(b) may be a good option if you feel you haven't yet hit your peak earning years and believe you may be in a higher tax bracket in retirement.
+• The bottom line: You may want to choose a Roth version of the plan offered to you if you expect that you haven't yet hit your peak earning years and think you may be in a higher tax bracket in retirement.

 Are your retirement savings on track?

 Knowing how much to save for the retirement you envision is a foundational piece of achieving your goals.
-Read our guide on retirement savings by age to get guideposts for where you're at.
+Read our guide on retirement savings by age and get guideposts for your 30s, 40s, 50s and 60s.

 Let's go